DAF201/blink_web/README.md

 # blink-in_v0.0.2

-API example(temp, will change in the future):
+API example (temporary, will change in the future):

 ```python
 import requests